-DRB-HICOM Berhad (“DRB-HICOM” or “Company”) has established conduct standards for its business relationships that reflect our shared values of excellence, decorum, teamwork, integrity, innovation, quality, as well as transparency.
-All companies under the DRB-HICOM Group are expected to ensure that its vendors share and embrace this commitment to regulatory compliance.
+DRB-HICOM Berhad (“DRB-HICOM”, “Company”, “we”, “us” or “our”) has established conduct standards for its business relationships that reflect our shared values of excellence, decorum, teamwork, integrity, innovation, quality, as well as transparency.
+All companies under the DRB-HICOM (collectively known as “DRB-HICOM Group of Companies”) are expected to ensure that its Vendors share and embrace this commitment to regulatory compliance.

-& Compliance to VCOC
+Vendor Responsibility & Compliance to VCOC

 2. As reflected in the DRB-HICOM’s VCOC, the Company is committed to high standards of integrity and sustainability.
 DRB-HICOM has a “zero tolerance” policy when it comes to unethical business behaviour, such as bribery, corruption, and forced labour.
-We expect all of our vendors to adhere to similar standards and to conduct their business ethically
+We expect all of our Vendors to adhere to similar standards and to conduct their business ethically.

 VCOC Main Principles

-This VCOC defines the main principles underlying your business activities as one of our vendors.
+This VCOC defines the main principles underlying your business activities as one of our Vendors.
 The following three (3) principles ensure sustainable development in our supply chain:

 a.
 Environment